 Engine oil provides lubrication to the internal parts so they can move freely.
 When there isn’t enough lubrication, the increased friction builds extreme heat in the engine and causes it to shut down.

 Repair: You can attempt to correct the engine oil level and try to start your mower to see if it runs.
 Most likely, once your mower shuts down due to a low engine oil issue, you have already caused extensive engine damage.

-Have an experienced small engine mechanic perform tests on your engine to determine the extent of damage.
+Have an experienced small engine mechanic perform tests on your engine to determine the extent of the damage.
 Running your Husqvarna with a low oil level can result in needing an engine replacement.

 Damaged or Clogged Engine Cooling Fins on Your Husqvarna’s Engine

-The cooling fins helps push air to keep your engine block and cylinder cool.
+The cooling fins help push air to keep your engine block and cylinder cool.
 The cooling fins should be cleaned annually and kept free of debris that will prevent it from circulating air around your engine.
 When the engine isn’t kept cool, it can overheat and quit.